A bit of Culture

 Two Victorian clay works and acres of woodland see how china clay has been mined and processed over the last 250 years.
 Vintage commercial vehicles and modern mining techniques and Cornwall’s largest working waterwheel.

+Discover the excitement and nostalgia of steam travel with a journey back in time on the Bodmin & Wenford Railway, Cornwall’s only full-size railway still operated by steam locomotive.
 Not strictly a museum, but a living and working train station and line with steam trains and vintage rolling stock.
-Great fund for the enthusiast and for exploring 13 miles of wooded track taking in sights and sounds of the evocative bygone age of the steam train.
+Great fun for the enthusiast and for exploring 13 miles of wooded track taking in sights and sounds of the evocative bygone age of the steam train.